Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Vanna.md

 ### 2025-06-09 - New score and animated score

 When the score increases, it would in intervals of 1 so it looks good.
 When a new score is reached, new score will show up!

+I believe this document accurately reflects the contributions of my teammate - Leo